jastend/Life-Control/README.md

 ### User

 1. Can see Players *- with the exception of house information -* but not edit them *- with the exception of some vehicles*
-2. Can't see vehicle list, but access vehicles that got destroyed or aren't in the garage anymore
+2. Can use quick fix buttons for vehicles
 3. Can't see houses
-4. Can access gangs but can't edit them
+4. Can see gangs but can't edit them

 ## Issues / Questions